Joseph Beuys: How to Explain Pictures to a Dead Hare (performance, 1965)

-Beuys's first solo exhibition in a private gallery opened on 26 November 1965 with one of his most famous performances: How to Explain Pictures to a Dead Hare.
+Beuys's first solo exhibition in a private gallery opened on 26 November 1965 with How to Explain Pictures to a Dead Hare.
 The artist could be viewed through the glass of the gallery's window.
 His face was covered in honey and gold leaf, and an iron slab was attached to his boot.
 In his arms he cradled a dead hare, into whose ear he uttered muffled noises as well as explanations of the drawings lining the walls.
 Such materials and actions had specific symbolic value for Beuys.
 For example, honey is the product of bees, and for Beuys (following Rudolf Steiner), bees represented an ideal society of warmth and brotherhood.
 Gold had its importance within alchemical enquiry, and iron, the metal of Mars, stood for a masculine principle of strength and connection to the earth.
 A photograph from the performance, in which Beuys sits with the hare, has been described "by some critics as a new Mona Lisa of the 20th century," though Beuys disagreed with the description.

 Beuys explained his performance this way: